richard-scryber/scryber.core/docs/index.rst

     }

 Hello World Plus
 -----------------

+Check out

+:doc:`mvc_controller_full` for a full MVC example with styles and binding,

+or :doc:`gui_controller_full` for a full gui application example (with styles and binding)

 Adding content, styles and a model to the template to make it a bit more interesting.